Greater petrosal nerve: Structure

+Origin

+Parasympathetic component

 Preganglionic parasympathetic fibres arise in the superior salivary nucleus of the pontine tegmentum.
 They join with general somatic sensory and special sensory fibres to form the nervus intermedius.
 The nervus intermedius exits the cranial cavity at the internal auditory meatus, and joins with the motor root of the facial nerve at the geniculate ganglion.
 While preganglionic parasympathetic fibres pass through the geniculate ganglion, they neither synapse, nor have their cell bodies located there.

-Preganglionic parasympathetic fibres exit the geniculate ganglion as the greater petrosal nerve.
-It enters the middle cranial fossa through the hiatus of the facial canal, along with the petrosal branch of the middle meningeal artery.
-It enters the pterygoid canal, where it joins the deep petrosal nerve (a sympathetic nerve) to form the nerve of the pterygoid canal, which passes through the pterygoid canal to reach the pterygopalatine ganglion.